RYA Powerboat Level 2 Course

 • Stepped hulls

-• Engines and drives: advantages and disadvantages of outboard, inboard and outdrive units, single and twin-shaft drives, choice and use of fuels
+• Engines and drives: advantages and disadvantages of outboard, inboard and outdrive units, single and twin screws, choice and use of fuels

 • Siting of fuel tanks, fuel lines, batteries, wiring, fire extinguishers